Gianlucca123/Vision-LLM-MINA/custom_evaluation/models/downloadModels/README.md

     ```bash
     python3 download_Modelname.py
     ```
    Replace `Modelname` with the name of the model you wish to download.
 Repeat this step for each model you need.

-3. **Additional Fix for MiniCPM**
+3. **Additional Step and Fix for MiniCPM**
-   If you plan to use the MiniCPM model, please note that there is an additional fix required for it to function correctly.
-You can find the necessary files and instructions in the `MiniCPMFix` folder.
+   If you plan to use the MiniCPM model, please note that there is an additional step and the additional fix required for it to function correctly.

+   The additionnal STEP requires you to create a `.env` file in the `Vision-LLM-MINA/` directory with a line to create a hugging face key variable under this format :
+    ```bash
+    HUGGINGFACE_HUB_TOKEN="your_hugging_key"
+    ```

+   You can find the necessary FIX files and instructions in the `MiniCPMFix` folder.
 Be sure to follow the instructions provided in that folder after running the `download_MiniCPM.py` script.

 ## Notes
 Make sure you have sufficient disk space and a stable internet connection for downloading the models.